Overview of Tick Paralysis

 Because the animal’s condition is expected to deteriorate after ticks are removed and TAS is given, hospitalization with minimally invasive monitoring and good nursing care is necessary.
 The animal should be kept in a quiet, dark, comfortable area of the hospital where it can be easily seen.
 It should be placed on the sternum to maximize lung function.
 Lateral recumbency, left side down with the shoulder (not the pharynx or neck) as the highest point, is the best position for drainage.
 If possible, slight “head down” is also advised.
 Animals should never be rotated unless it can be done frequently (every 1–2 hr), day and night.

 Because the animal cannot void, catheterization is necessary, with the bladder expressed at least twice daily to avoid infection.
 As with other localized tick toxicity effects, this may persist beyond the period when the animal has generally recovered.
 Eye protectants should be used to prevent corneal ulceration or dryness (lid closure, artificial tears, contacts).
 Suction of the pharynx, larynx, and proximal esophagus minimizes upper respiratory tract distress caused by saliva pooling and regurgitation.
-An esophageal tube may be slowly inserted to remove any pooled material; in some cases, this is voluminous and possibly prevents choke (seen mostly in brachycephalic breeds with laryngeal blockage by foreign material).
+An esophageal tube may be slowly inserted to remove any pooled material; in some cases, this is voluminous and the tube may possibly prevent choke (seen mostly in brachycephalic breeds with laryngeal blockage by foreign material).
 Fluid and oxygen therapy should be monitored to avoid overhydration or under-supply, respectively.
 Nutritional support should be performed carefully to ensure that GI and respiratory function can cope with any offered food and water.

 Repeated tick searches should be performed during hospitalization, especially if the animal deteriorates unexpectedly or is slow to recover.
 Long or matted hair should be clipped, especially about the head and neck.
 Application of an acaricide may kill any ticks missed in searching.
 However, the stress of searching, clipping, or bathing can be detrimental in severely affected or nervous animals, in which sedation is recommended.

-Appropriate and timely treatment (TAS and antibiotics, especially in severe cases) saves ~95% of affected animals, but ~5% of animals are likely to die despite all treatment efforts, especially those with aspiration, and advanced respiratory paralysis and dyspnea.
+Appropriate and timely treatment (TAS and antibiotics, especially in severe cases) saves ~95% of affected animals, but ~5% of animals are likely to die despite all treatment efforts, especially those with aspiration or advanced respiratory paralysis and dyspnea.
 Most animals (>80%) have only one tick and a large attachment crater.
 Prolonged recovery and weight loss can be seen with various complications, and death can also occur due to choke, respiratory muscle fatigue, cardiac arrhythmias, congestive heart failure, and cardiopulmonary arrest.
 Older animals are at greater risk, as are very young pups.
 Proportionally more severe cases are seen at the start of the season, and a second (close to the first) infestation will be more severe.
 Dyspnea, crackles, and wheezes are poor prognostic signs, as are high neuromuscular junction scores (3 and 4) or high visual analog scale scores (≥75%) for toxicity or respiratory distress.

 Before discharge, the drop test can be used in cats to assess neuromuscular function and three-dimensional gravitational control.
 Cats should be able to correct a fall from 10–20 cm above the top of the table.
 Still-affected cats will not correct in time and land more heavily, with the chin hitting the padded table top.
 Recovered cats land lightly with good head control.
 Jumping up to and down from the cage can also be used to assess muscle strength in cats.
 In dogs, jumping down from a cage can induce stridor, indicating unresolved respiratory paresis with forced expiratory air flow, because the unsupported abdominal momentum affects the diaphragm and lung air flow, producing a high-volume expiration.
 Lifting a dog (with the holder’s arms wrapped outside the fore- and hindlegs) with unresolved tick paralysis often produces stridor, indicating abnormal laryngeal function.
 Animals should be able to eat, drink, and walk normally without any stridor before discharge.